moonduming/easy-dao/README.md

 # easy-dao
-A minimal DAO implementation on Solana for learning and experimentation.
+A simple and lightweight DAO prototype built on Solana, designed for hands-on learning and exploration.